-If a "COMM ERR" occurs, the Programming Console will ignore any key operation other than CLR, so press CLR to clear the communication error and allow access to CPU.
+If a "COMM ERR" occurs, the Programming Console will ignore any key operation other than CLR, so press CLR to clear the communication error and allow access via the PC Link to CPU Unit #0.
 Ensure the correct connection of cables between the Units.